 - Provides the commercial capability to support high value, complex projects.

-Jon is leading the procurement, construction and delivery of Australia’s first fully-automated metro rail network.
+Peter is leading the procurement, construction and delivery of Australia’s first fully-automated metro rail network.
 Sydney Metro, which is Australia’s biggest public transport project, will deliver 31 metro stations and 66km of new metro rail.
-Sydney Metro Northwest is on schedule to open in the first half of 2019 and services on Stage 2 - Sydney Metro City & Southwest - are expected to start in 2024.
+Sydney Metro Northwest opened on 26 May 2019 and services on Stage 2 - Sydney Metro City & Southwest - are expected to start in 2024.